 The Anacostia River Watershed covers 176 square miles in the District of Columbia and Maryland.6 The watershed lies in two physiographic provinces, the Atlantic Coastal Plain and the Piedmont.
 The division between the provinces lies roughly along the boundary between Prince George County and Montgomery County, both located in Maryland.
 The Basin is highly urbanized, with a population of 804,500 and a population density of 4,570 per square mile in 19907.
 Only 25 percent of the watershed is forested and another three percent is wetlands.
 The Anacostia River is formed by the confluence of two branches, the Northeast Branch and the Northwest Branch at Bladensburg, MD.
-For all practical purposes the tidal portion of the Anacostia River can be considered to begin at their confluence, although the Northeast and Northwest Branches are tidally-influenced up to the location of the United States Geological Survey (USGS) gages on each branch: Station 01649500 at Riverdale Road on the Northeast Branch.
+For all practical purposes the tidal portion of the Anacostia River can be considered to begin at their confluence, although the Northeast and Northwest Branches are tidally-influenced up to the location of the United States Geological Survey (USGS) gages on each branch: Station 01649500 at Riverdale Road on the Northeast Branch and Station 01651000 at Queens Chapel Road on the Northwest Branch.